โฐ Minimum Connection Times

 Gettysburg Regional Airport (GTY), also widely known by its FAA identifier W05, is a significant public-use general aviation facility serving the historic town of Gettysburg in Adams County, Pennsylvania.
 Located just two miles west of the city center, the airport is owned and managed by the Susquehanna Area Regional Airport Authority.
 It acts as a primary gateway for private pilots, history enthusiasts, and business travelers visiting the legendary Gettysburg National Military Park and the surrounding regional industries.
 The airport is a critical piece of infrastructure, providing essential connectivity for both local residents and the high volume of tourists who flock to this historic destination annually.

-The facility features a single 3,100-foot asphalt runway (6/24) and is specifically designed to accommodate light aircraft and regional turboprop charters.
+At 553 feet elevation, the airport operates a single 3,100-foot asphalt runway (06/24) designed to accommodate light aircraft and regional turboprop charters.
 The airport's infrastructure is currently undergoing a multi-year modernization program, which includes the construction of a new south apron and a partial parallel taxiway scheduled for completion between 2024 and 2026.
 These upgrades are aimed at enhancing airfield safety and providing better support for the approximately 10,000 annual operations at the field.
 The layout is compact and efficient, ensuring that transit times between the aircraft parking areas and ground transportation are exceptionally short.

 Amenities at GTY are tailored to support the needs of the general aviation community and visiting history buffs.
 The airport provides professional Fixed-Base Operator (FBO) services through Blouch Aircraft Services, which offers aircraft maintenance, tie-down options, and fueling for both Avgas and Jet A. While the site does not feature a large-scale commercial terminal, it includes a comfortable pilot's lounge and specialized facilities for flight training.
 Its exceptional proximity to historic downtown Gettysburg allows travelers to easily access a wide variety of world-class hotels, restaurants, and museums within a very short drive from the terminal exit, making it a highly convenient entry point for exploring the region's rich heritage.